Shipprojects/rdbus/README.md

     ]
 }
 ```
 The Modbus specific part is `"slaves"`.
 Also note that `"protocol": "modbus"`.
 You can learn more about Modbus commands and responses [here](https://www.simplymodbus.ca/FAQ.htm#Command).

-In the `"slaves"` section, you must specify each Modbus slave that you want to read from.
+In `"slaves"` section, you must specify each Modbus slave that you want to read from.

 | Field name                  | Description                                                                       |
 |-----------------------------|-----------------------------------------------------------------------------------|